lucagasperini/xsoftware-documentation/template/linux.rst

 ``indent`` has a lot of options, and especially when it comes to comment re-formatting you may want to take a look at the man page.
 But
 remember: ``indent`` is not a fix for bad programming.

-Note that you can also use the ``clang-format`` tool to help you with these rules, to quickly re-format parts of your code automatically, and to review full files in order to spot coding style mistakes, typos and possible improvements.
-It is also handy for sorting ``#includes``, for aligning variables/macros, for reflowing text and other similar tasks.

 10) Kconfig configuration files